Tallis 16+

 Ever fancied putting together and gigging with your own band, composing your own piece of music and seeing it performed live, devising and directing your own piece of theatre or performing a piece of physical theatre within a multimedia performance?
 We offer a range of courses within the performing arts curriculum area where you could find yourself doing this and more: A level Music, Music Technology, Drama and Theatre Studies, and Dance.
 We are lucky enough to be able to provide you with a learning environment that will enable you to achieve professional results within your chosen field, from the double height drama studios with full lighting and sound rig to the professional standard recording studio.

-Drama and Theatre Studies A-level students study a range of texts in performance.
-They develop and perform interpretations of material as a group, and in individual monologue or duologue.
-This emphasis on performance develops creative and communicational skills to a high degree.
-There is also a substantial written paper which asks students to write a number of analytical essays.
-These draw on preparatory work on reviewing live performance, on the detailed study of a performance text, and on a precise understanding of drama theorists such as Brecht and Artaud.
+Drama and Theatre Studies students study a range of texts in performance, developing and performing interpretations of material as a group, then either a monologue or duologue.
+This emphasis on performance develops creative and communication skills.
+There is also a substantial written paper asking students to write a number of analytical essays.
+These draw on preparatory work reviewing live performance, the detailed study of a performance text, and the precise understanding of drama theorists such as Brecht and Artaud.

-Music A-level requires performance to a high standard, both solo and in ensemble, on at least one instrument.
-Students also study composition, learning about the principles of melody, rhythm, harmony and developing orchestration skills using industry standard notation software.
-Finally, students study works from a set anthology and develop their listening and appraisal skills across a range of genres: music for film, vocal and instrumental classical music, jazz, fusion, pop and so on.
-You need to be passionate about music, but also very articulate and analytic.
-This subject is assessed through written exam papers and also performance.
+Music requires performance to a high standard, on an instrument or voice.
+Students will study composition, learning about the principles of melody, rhythm, harmony and developing orchestration and songwriting skills using industry standard notation and DAW software.
+Finally, students study four set works and develop their listening and appraisal skills across a range of genres.
+You need to be passionate about music, but also articulate and analytical.
+This subject is assessed through a written exam paper and coursework components in performance and composition.

-Music Technology A-level is delivered by teachers with years of experience in the music industry including performance, recording and production as well as work for film, theatre and television.
-State of the art facilities are available to you including MacBooks, Logic Pro software, and a fully equipped recording facility with live room and vocal booths.
-A sound understanding of music is essential to enrolling on the A-level Music technology course and keyboard skills are an advantage, although you do not need to have graded exams on an Instrument as we will audition you to assess your standard.
-We prefer you to have achieved a level 6 (grade B) in GCSE Music or a Merit in Level 2 BTEC, although we will consider those will musical skills and knowledge of music software.
+In Music Technology, you will learn about music technologies from 1930 to the present day.
+State-of-the-art facilities will be available to you including MacBooks, Logic Pro software, and a fully equipped recording studio with live room and vocal booths.
+An understanding of music is essential to enrolling on the course and you must have experience with DAW software.
+For both courses, we require you to have achieved a level 6 in GCSE Music or a Merit in Level 2 BTEC.
+We will consider those with a high standard of musical skills upon submission of video or audio recordings.

 In sum, whichever of our subjects you choose, as a Performing Arts student you will have the opportunity to work with a range of passionate teaching staff, always looking to tap into what’s new and contemporary in the performing arts.
 You will be able to learn and develop in a practical sense through a range of workshops with professional companies and practitioners, and through a variety of external trips and performances to give you a true sense of the industry and deeper understanding of your chosen field.
 Ex-Tallis students are in the West End, in Hollywood and at the best universities in Britain.